RyanAllcock/SurfaceConstruction/README.md

 		- *right-click* to pivot camera around origin
 		- *tab* to free camera
 	- *alt* to free mouse from window
+	- drag corners of the window to resize

+## How To Compile
+- ensure MinGW compiler or compatible alternative are installed and accessible within the current environment
+- ensure GLEW and GLM header files are present
+- execute *make prepare* then *make* from the Makefile on Windows operating system

 ## Modules
 - Marching Cubes